 So, why shouldn’t you charge?
 In short, because the front-loaded effort will result in more income in the long run.
-In fact, I’d argue that skipping the meet-and-greet for the paid consultation actually hurts your sales potential.
+In fact, I’d argue that skipping the Discovery Meeting for the paid Consultation actually hurts your sales potential.
 I’ll explain.

-The Difference Between a Discovery and a Consultation
+The Difference Between a Discovery Meeting and a Consultation

 First, let’s get the terminology straight.
 I suggest that interior designers start out their client relationships with a “discovery” instead of a “consultation.”

-Discovery (aka Meet-and-Greet) and consultations might seem similar at first.
-They both take an hour or so, and they both discuss the interior design possibilities for a specific area or project.
+Discovery (aka Meet-and-Greet) and Consultations might seem similar at first.
+They both take time, and they both discuss the possibilities for a specific area or project.
 However, the aims of each type of meeting are actually very different.

-A discovery meeting is exactly what the name suggests: A general introduction and a chance for the designer and potential client to start to get to know each other.
-The goal of this discovery meeting is to get a sense for whether there’s potential for a more serious, longer-term working relationship.
+A Discovery Meeting is exactly what the name suggests: A general introduction and a chance for the designer and prospective client to start to get to know each other.
+The goal of this Discovery Meeting is to get a sense for whether there’s potential for a more serious, longer-term working relationship.

-A consultation, on the other hand, is a paid service.
-You as the interior designer are selling your expertise and insight, usually at an hourly rate.
+A Consultation, on the other hand, is a paid service.
+You as the interior designer are selling your expertise and insight, usually at a fixed fee.
 (Related: Free Yourself From Hourly Billing Now.)
-A consultation must provide value in and of itself.
+A Consultation must provide value in and of itself.
 You need to be ready to deliver an experience that’s worth paying for.

 Both types of meetings have their place in your business, as we’ll discuss.

-However, it’s the meet-and-greet that should be your go-to for kicking off most client relationships.
+However, it’s the Discovery Meeting that should be your go-to for kicking off most client relationships.
 That’s because it’s the best choice for connecting with clients who are looking for a full, customized interior design experience — and are willing to make a significant investment to get it.

 Understanding The Investment